-Young security enthusiasts are in high demand.
+Young information security enthusiasts are in high demand.
 However, instead of SMBs, they usually prefer to work for specialized security businesses and focus for example on manual penetration testing.
-Another preferred choice is enterprises, where such enthusiasts can narrow down their tasks and/or have a more promising career path, even all the way to CISO.
+Another preferred choice is enterprises, where such enthusiasts can narrow down their tasks, go into specializations such as network security, attack surface and threat landscape analysis, risk assessment, or security framework design and/or have a more promising career path, even all the way to CISO.

 Another major problem for SMBs is the budget.
 An enterprise or a specialized team can usually offer security experts much better wages and extras.
 And it’s no wonder that young enthusiasts are picky – they are on the winning end, they are the ones being fought for.

 Let us try to debunk some major cybersecurity myths that can have a very bad influence on the organization’s cybersecurity posture.
-Once the train of thought is clearer, it might be easier for SMBs to establish security best practices to efficiently manage their cyber resilience.
+Once the train of thought is clearer, it might be easier for SMBs to establish security best practices to efficiently manage their information security status.

 1. “We don’t need to know about security because we hired an expert”

 This is a very dangerous myth that leads to losing personnel.
 Cybersecurity is not something that you can simply rest on one person’s shoulders.
 Just like with physical security, even if you have the best locks and the best alarm system, it only takes one random employee to forget to lock up when leaving work and the entire effort is useless.
 And if one person is blamed in such a case, you can be sure they will soon find a better place to work.